kashinak/kitchen-genie/README.md

   - Basic CRUD mechanisms and MongoDB database access functionality
   - Responsive on all device sizes
   - Interactive elements
+  - Flash messages to alert the user that their input data is successful such as when they register, log in, log out and add recipes.
+  - Flash messages to alert the user that their input data is unsuccessful such as when a user name or passwrod does not exist.

   ## Technologies Used